Pukka's Social Responsibility Policy

 Keeping our people safe: We will without question meet the legal requirements set out in the Health and Safety at Work Act 1974.
 As employers we commit to protecting the health, safety and welfare at work of all our employees, including temporary workers, self-employed, visitors and general public.
 We will manage occupational health and safety with the intention to go beyond everyday compliance.
 The Management of Health and Safety at Works Regulations 1999 provides framework to put in place arrangements to control health and safety risks.
 Our people will always be provided with information about the risks and how they are protected.

 Beyond traditional health and safety requirements we offer our team (and their families) a comprehensive, proactive and entirely confidential Employee Assistance Program and on site our Pukka Friends (all trained Mental Health First Aiders) are easily available to anyone for a chat or further advice.
-This team also actively promote awareness and prompt conversation in this area and each year we improve our provision and build understanding.

 Pukka people in the community: We actively encourage people to use their 4 paid volunteering days to support causes in our community that align with our mission to benefit people, plants and planet.
 Individuals may volunteer at places of their choice and we organise Mission Day activities too for everyone to join in with.

-We commit to helping people discover a healthier, happier life through experiencing our teas and supplements and by sharing our herbal expertise.
+We commit to helping people discover a healthier, happier life through experiencing our teas and by sharing our herbal expertise.
 Our herbs are expertly blended using the wisdom of India’s ancient health system, Ayurveda.
 This means that every Pukka herbal blend is created with its associated health benefits in mind.
 Our products will always be safe, and we commit any resource needed to ensure this.

 Inherent in Pukka’s values, we also commit to transparency, honesty and clarity in all our communications and information we provide to our customers and consumers.
 It is important to us that our consumers understand what we already do well, and what we (and they) think we could do better, and how we aspire to achieve that.
-We achieve this in many ways, including through our Consumer Care teams, social media, annual impact report and the articles and FAQ sections on our website.
+We achieve this in many ways, including through Consumer Care, social media, annual impact report and the articles and FAQ sections on our website.

 We take consumer complaints and feedback seriously and use this information to improve our products and make other changes, as well as providing generous recompense where appropriate, such as with product complaints.
 In all our responses to our consumers we treat them with respect and we take a trusting approach.